 There is a fine balance between finding a consultant who has worked with a given industry but is not currently working with other organizations that could be seen as competition.
 This could lead to a conflict of interest or an unoriginal ad strategy for both parties involved.
 This is very important to consider before hiring the consultant and can even be worked into contract agreements.

 Knowledge of Impacts on Campaigns

 All of the above are important considerations and speak to the individual’s expertise on the PPC front.
 However, they do not highlight or provide context on the consultant’s knowledge of outside factors that can sabotage even the most perfectly set up campaigns.
 Today, we are living in a world where nearly half of the internet is made up of bots and fake users.
 Whether or not a company is directly targeted, nearly all campaigns are affected to some degree by these threats.
 Consultants should be aware of these outside factors and consider them when evaluating the ultimate success of these campaigns.

 Interested in learning how your organization stacks up?
 Book a scan here

 Organizations will evaluate success based on key performance indicators.

-Similarly, other website metrics such as bounce rates, pageviews, new vs. returning visitors, and more can also become impacted by the Fake Web.
-If advertisements are bringing in these types of users, the issues could continue to infect the overall marketing metrics that other team members are measured on as well.
+Similarly, other website metrics such as bounce rates, pageviews, new vs. returning visitors, and more can also be impacted by the Fake Web.
+If advertisements bring in these types of users, the issues could continue to infect the overall marketing metrics that other team members are measured on as well.
 Recent studies have shown that session durations – for example – are skewed by 41% on average because of this.

 Another key issue PPC consultants should consider is the use of the sales team’s time.
-If PPC ads are accidentally targeting fake contacts, or bots are clicking on ads – those fake leads could then be passed off to sales teams to try to move them further down the funnel.
-When bots are being passed to sales as leads, it can be a massive waste of time and energy which ultimately takes away from real valid leads.
+If PPC ads accidentally target fake contacts or bots are clicking on ads – those fake leads could then be passed off to sales teams to try to move them further down the funnel.
+When bots are being passed to sales as leads, it can be a massive waste of time and energy, ultimately taking away from valid leads.